 Latency penalties can also be incurred by using move instructions of the wrong type.
-For example, MOVAPS and MOVAPD can both be used to move a packed single-preci-
+For example, MOVAPS and MOVAPD can both be used to move a packed single-precision operand from memory to an XMM register.
+However, if MOVAPD is used, a latency penalty will be incurred when a correctly typed instruction attempts to use the data in the register.